Rakon (RKN) Tops One Day Volume of $1,975.67

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Rakon’s launch date was April 15th, 2019.
+Rakon’s genesis date was April 15th, 2019.
 Rakon’s total supply is 285,714,286 tokens and its circulating supply is 242,857,143 tokens.
 Rakon’s official Twitter account is @rakonrkn and its Facebook page is accessible here.
 Rakon’s official message board is medium.com/@rakontoken.
-Rakon’s official website is rkntoken.io.
+The official website for Rakon is rkntoken.io.

-It is usually not currently possible to purchase alternative cryptocurrencies such as Rakon directly using U.S. dollars.
-Investors seeking to trade Rakon should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Rakon using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as Rakon directly using US dollars.
+Investors seeking to acquire Rakon should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Rakon using one of the aforementioned exchanges.

 Receive News & Updates for Rakon Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Rakon and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.